Whirlpool Corporation Recogniz - GuruFocus.com

-Whirlpool Corp. is also frequently recognized for its efforts related to corporate responsibility and company culture.
-So far this year, the company was named one of Fortune's Admired Companies and included on America's Most JUST Companies list for 2023.
+In addition to its Global Ethics and Compliance program, Whirlpool Corporation continues to build trust with its consumers by providing high-quality products, industry-leading customer service, groundbreaking innovation, and an unwavering responsibility to the communities in which it operates.

-The Global RepTrak 100 measures perceptions of a company's key drivers of corporate responsibility, including Citizenship, Governance and Workplace, and assesses its Environmental, Social and Governance (ESG) credentials.
-The list is based on data collected from 230,000 ratings across 14 global economies and is pulled from online surveys, media content, and third-party sources.
-Data collection takes place from December 2022 through January 2023.
+America's Most Trustworthy Companies in 2023 were identified based on a sample of approximately 25,000 U.S. residents who rated companies on three main public pillars of trust: customer trust, investor trust, and employee trust.
+A total of 95,000 evaluations were submitted and the top 700 Most Trustworthy Companies across 23 industries have been chosen based on a holistic approach to evaluating trust.

-Click here to learn more and see the full Global RepTrak 100 for 2023.
+Click here to see the full list of America's Most Trustworthy Companies.

 View original content here